LarisaLG/Barbershop/README.md

 The user is asked to fill out a form with the required fields - name, phone, service, time and date, and an optional field - email.
 After filling out the form, the user is redirected to the page of current bookings.

-**Booking page:** Only authenticated user ahave access to Booking page.
+**Booking page:** Only authenticated users have access to the Booking page.
 The link to this page becomes visible in the navigation menu once a user is authenticated.
-Booking page shows to user information about made bookings and contain  Change button and Delete button for manage booking.
+Booking page shows to user information about made bookings and contains Change button and Delete button for manage booking.

-**Change booking page:** This page is available only to authenticated users and has the same functionality and form as the Booknow page, where user can change  booking details.
+**Change booking page:** This page is available only to authenticated users and has the same functionality and form as the Booknow page, where users can change  booking details.

 **Delete booking page:** This page is only available to authenticated users and has the same functionality and form as the Booknow page, where the user can change the booking details.
 The user has the ability to delete his order by selecting the Delete button on the Booking page.
 After that, he will be redirected to the delete page where he needs to confirm his intention.
 After successfully deleting the booking, he will return to the Booking page and and receives a message at the top of the screen.
 Also, if the user changes his mind, he can return to the page by clicking on the Back to my Bookings button.